The following awards have been made available thanks to the generosity of Queen's donors.

 Established in memory of Stewart Langdon, athletic trainer at Queen's University from 1945-1966, by his friends and associates.
 Awarded annually upon the recommendation of the University Council on Athletics to a student in any faculty who has completed at least one year at Queen's with satisfactory academic standing and who has made a special contribution to athletic training at Queen's or who has demonstrated specific plans to continue study in the field of athletic training.

-A medal is awarded annually by the University to the candidate graduating with a first-class honours degree who is deemed by a Department to have achieved the highest standing in a concentration offered by that Department.
+A medal is awarded annually by the University to the candidate who has demonstrated academic excellence in an honours degree who is deemed by a Department to have achieved the highest standing in a plan offered by that Department.
+Departments within the Faculty of Arts and Science will consider students in a major, medial or specialization plan offered by that Department.
 Normally, a Department may nominate only one candidate for a medal.

 Ottawa Ladies' College was incorporated by Statute of the Province of Ontario in 1869 at the request of the citizens of Ottawa 'for the purpose of establishing and conducting a seminary of learning of a collegiate character for the education of female youth'.
 Its first president was E.B.
 Eddy, and secretary, the Reverend William Moore.
 Its building was expropriated for war purposes in 1942 and it then ceased to function for the specific purpose for which it was incorporated.
 In order that it might use its assets for wider educational purposes its Act of Incorporation was amended in 1948 and it has now transferred its funds in trust to Carleton University, Ottawa, and Queen's University at Kingston.
 Five scholarships are awarded each year on the basis of general proficiency to undergraduate lady students from the Ottawa secondary schools, without restriction to year of attendance at Queen's.